-- Added the exports_sources field, to tell conan to copy all the files from the local src folder into the package recipe. - Removed the source() method, since it is no longer necessary to retrieve external sources.
+- Added the exports_sources field, to tell conan to copy all the files from the local src folder into the package recipe. - Removed the source() method, it is not necessary anymore to retrieve external sources.

 Also, you can notice the two CMake lines: